yourjelly/odoo/doc/howtos/rdtraining/11_constraints.rst

 The :ref:`previous chapter <howto/rdtraining/10_actions>` introduced the possibility to add some business logic to our model.
 We can now link buttons to business code.
-But how can we prevent users from encoding incorrect data?
+But how can we prevent users from entering incorrect data?
 For example, in our real estate module, nothing prevents the user to set a negative expected price.

 Odoo provides two ways to set up automatically verified invariants: